ForestMars/fanneru/README.md

 -   **Hardware**: Transition to a flight controller (e.g., Pixhawk) and RF modules (e.g., NRF24L01).

-Happy vibecoding!
-If you need help, ask in the repository's issues or reach out to the maintainers.
-Let's build awesome drones together! 🚁
+If you need help, ask here in the issue queue or reach out to the maintainers.